 Arts & The Park is hosted by the Hot Springs Area Cultural Alliance as part of the organization’s mission to celebrate the arts and culture of the Hot Springs area.
-Previous Arts & The Park festivals have included live performances, workshops, children’s events, and exhibitions.
-However, due to coronavirus concerns, the 2020 events had to be rethought in order ensure the safety of presenters and attendees.
+Eager to return to its full schedule of events, the 2021 Arts & The Park included live performances, workshops, children’s events, and art exhibitions.
+However, due to coronavirus concerns, the 2021 events did ask visitors to adhere to mask and social distancing guidelines in order to ensure the safety of presenters and attendees.

 Presented by Arvest Bank, Arts & The Park provides a great way to immerse yourself in the arts.
 Support for Arts & The Park is provided, in part, by the Arkansas Arts Council, a division of the Department of Arkansas Heritage, and the National Endowment for the Arts.

 A huge thank you to our 2021 Arts & The Park Sponsors